Coldcard/ckbunker/README.md

 ### Sign small transactions with just a password

-You can set a password and have your ColdCard sign anything below a custom amount provided you enter that password.
+You can set a password and have your Coldcard sign anything below a custom amount provided you enter that password.
-Or instead require you to type a pin into the ColdCard for verification.
+Or instead require you to type a pin into the Coldcard for verification.
 [6102](https://twitter.com/6102bitcoin/status/1228425672827293696)

 ### Geographic separation

-Advanced: Your coldcard could be in another country; you can lock Coldcard (boot-to-HSM™ feature).
-Remote hands can do power cycles if needed & keep bunker running.
-Video-conference w/ them to send  6-digit code to complete PSBT auth (entered on Coldcard keypad).
+Advanced: Your Coldcard could be in another country; you can lock Coldcard (boot-to-HSM™ feature).
+Remote hands can do power cycles if needed & keep Bunker running.
+Video-conference with them to send  6-digit code to complete a PSBT authentication (entered on Coldcard keypad).
 [DocHex](https://twitter.com/DocHex/status/1228392653592649728)

 ### Freeze your warm wallet

-The HSM policy on your Coldcard could enable spending to just one single cold-storage address (via whitelist).
-When your warm wallet is in danger, pull this cord to collect all UTXO and send them to safety, signed, unattended, by the COLDCARDwallet
+The HSM policy on your Coldcard could enable spending to just one single cold-storage address (via a whitelist).
+When your warm wallet is in danger, pull this cord to collect all UTXOs and send them to safety, signed, unattended, by the COLDCARDwallet
 [DocHex](https://twitter.com/DocHex/status/1228394738841157632)

 ### Meet-me-in-the-Bunker™

-Time-based 2FA code from the phones of 3 of these 5 executives needed to authorize spending; Each exec connects to Bunker at same time, views proposed txn and adds their OTP code.
+Time-based 2FA code from the phones of 3 of these 5 executives needed to authorize spending; Each exec connects to Bunker at the same time, checks proposed transaction and adds their OTP code.
 Only the Coldcard and exec's phone knows the shared 2FA secret.
 [DocHex](https://twitter.com/DocHex/status/1228395590662397953)
 ·

 ### Text message signing

 You can disable PSBT signing completely and allow automatic signatures on text messages.
-Makes @COLDCARDwallet into an HSM for Bitcoin-based auth/attestations.
+This turn the Coldcard wallet into an HSM for Bitcoin-based auth/attestations.
 Can be limited to specific BIP32 subpath derivations.
-Same w/  address generation/derived XPUBS.
+Same with address generation/derived XPUBS.
 [DocHex](https://twitter.com/DocHex/status/1228396805102194688)

 ### Storage Locker™

-~400 bytes of  secret storage in the Mk3 secure element.
-CK Bunker uses this to hold secret that encrypts bunker's settings (when at rest) such as the private key for  Hidden Service (= Tor address).
-So corrupt LEA can't impersonate your bunker after capture.
+There is a locker of about 400 bytes of secret storage in the Mk3 secure element.
+CK Bunker uses this to hold the secret that encrypts bunker's settings (when at rest), such as the private key for the address of the Tor hidden service.
+So a corrupt LEA <!-- what is LEA? --> can't impersonate your bunker after capture.
 [DocHex](https://twitter.com/DocHex/status/1228398842313310208)

 ## FAQ

 ### Will HSM mode be supported on Mk1 or Mk2[?](https://twitter.com/orcitis/status/1228418529302433792)

-Sorry no. Only works on Mk3 because we need the RAM and also newer features of 608a
+Sorry no. CK Bunker only works on Mk3 because we need the extra RAM and the newer features of the 608a secure element.

+### What is HSM?

+Hardware Security Module